raorohit22/admin.freshbasket.com/REALTIME_NOTIFICATIONS.md

 # Real-Time Notifications Implementation

-This document explains the real-time notification system implemented in the Kachabazar Admin Dashboard.
+This document explains the real-time notification system implemented in the Freshbasket Admin Dashboard.

 ## Overview